Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 Tips for Expats Managing Money in Poland

-- Get a Polish bank account — mBank or ING offer accounts in English and are well-integrated with the payment ecosystem
+- Get a Polish bank account first — mBank or ING offer accounts in English and are well-integrated with the Polish payment ecosystem (BLIK, Elixir, Express Elixir)

-- Use Revolut for international transfers — but don't rely on it as your primary finance tracker
+- Use Revolut for international transfers and travel — but don't rely on it as your primary finance tracker since it only sees Revolut transactions

-- Open IKE/IKZE — the tax benefits are significant (19% capital gains tax savings on IKE, income tax deduction on IKZE)
+- Open IKE/IKZE early — the tax benefits are significant:

 FAQ — Frequently Asked Questions